Teddy Lo: 5. TECHNO NATURE – BACILLUS | ASIA SOCIETY, HONG KONG

-The world is going through a whirlwind of technological advancements and our habitat is evolving towards more efficient, intuitive and environmentally sustainable standards.
+The world is going through technological advancements and our habitat is evolving towards more efficient, intuitive and environmentally sustainable standards.
 New technology allows electronics to become more compact and flexible, which make organic electronic sculptures more practical.
-This is the new artificial nature on which we base and develop our futuristic lifestyle.
-The first sculpture of the artist’s Techno Nature Series, the Bacillus sculpture signifies the essence of this new age and represents the dawn of a new breed of techno inspired sculptures.
+The first sculpture of the artist's Techno Nature Series, the Bacillus sculpture signifies and represents a new breed of techno inspired sculptures.
 The concept of the form comes from the oldest known single-celled organism, the Bacillus, dating back 250 million years.
-For the sculpture’s expression the artist merges the old with the new; the old method of structural welding with the new sustainable luminous technology, 3D prototyping and interactive systems.
-The Bacillus is equipped with bleeding edge luminosity, sensory and audio capabilities.
-The sound and visual sequences are activated by the viewer’s interaction in response to th sculpture’s visual clues, which in turn elicits various ‘emotional’ states from the Bacillus.
+For the sculpture's expression the artist merges the old with the new; the old method of structural welding with the new luminous technology, 3D prototyping and interactive systems.
+The Bacillus is equipped with luminosity, sensory and audio capabilities.
+The sound and visual sequences are activated by the viewer's interaction in response to the sculpture's visual clues, which in turn elicits various ‘emotional’ states from the Bacillus.
 Single or multiple viewers can produce different behaviors from the piece resulting in an experience of Synesthesia.

 6. VICTORIA HARBOUR SPEKTRUM | HONG KONG

-In January 2004, Hong Kong’s Secretary of Finance, Tourism Commission, and the Hong Kong Tourism Board joined forces to commission the first “A Symphony of Light” light and music spectacle for Victoria Harbour.
+In January 2004, Hong Kong's Secretary of Finance, Tourism Commission, and the Hong Kong Tourism Board joined forces to commission the first “A Symphony of Light” light and music spectacle for Victoria Harbour.

-Named the ‘World’s Largest Permanent Light and Sound Show’ by Guinness World Records, the light show is based on synchronized sound, lasers and dynamic illumination of over 47 significant buildings in Hong Kong starting at 8pm every evening lasting 13 minutes.
-These buildings overlook the city’s famous Victoria Harbour that is unarguably the most significant attraction for the 60 million tourists that visit Hong Kong annually.
+Named the ‘World's Largest Permanent Light and Sound Show’ by Guinness World Records, the light show is based on synchronized sound, lasers and dynamic illumination of over 47 significant buildings in Hong Kong starting at 8pm every evening lasting 13 minutes.
+These buildings overlook the city's famous Victoria Harbour that is unarguably the most significant attraction for the 60 million tourists that visit Hong Kong annually.

-Since its inception, the competition has been illuminating; the Eiffel Tower’s lighting system is upgraded every other year, while the Vivid Sydney Festival and Singapore’s Marina Bay are continuously refreshing their displays by inviting creative artists to display new and innovative visual projections.
+Since its inception, the competition has been illuminating; the Eiffel Tower's lighting system is upgraded every other year, while the Vivid Sydney Festival and Singapore's Marina Bay are continuously refreshing their displays by inviting creative artists to display new and innovative visual projections.

 Teddy Lo Studio is introducing the Victoria Harbour Spektrum project with a showcase on the growth of local talent, so that anyone with a creative mind may paint the sky on what could become the world's largest digital canvas.